uc-r/uc-r.github.io/analytics/predictive/regression_preparation.md

 test_4  <- split_2[[2]]
 ```

-Since this sampling approach will randomly sample across the distribution of $y$ (`Sale_Price` in our example), you will typically result in a similar distribution between your training and test sets as illustrated below.
+Since this sampling approach will randomly sample across the distribution of $$y$$ (`Sale_Price` in our example), you will typically result in a similar distribution between your training and test sets as illustrated below.

 <center>
 <img src="/public/images/analytics/regression_prep/imagesdistributions-1.svg" alt="Fig 2: Training (black) vs. test (red) distribution."  />